VS Code (GitHub Copilot Chat)¶

 Record schema¶

-workspaceStorage/<hash>/chatSessions/<uuid>.json; sessions opened
+workspaceStorage/<hash>/chatSessions/<uuid>.jsonl; sessions opened without a

-without a folder live under globalStorage/emptyWindowChatSessions/.
+folder live under globalStorage/emptyWindowChatSessions/.
+Current sessions

 Field |